 - Master of Professional Studies in Sexual Health

 The CCAPS Mentor program allows students to:

 - Explore current industry issues and potential career paths

-- Learn how to build a professional network
+- Learn how to build or expand your professional network

 - Enhance professional and communication skills